apache/opendal/src/docs/rfcs/1398_query_based_metadata.md

 By reusing metadata from `list` or `scan` we can reduce the extra `stat` call for each object.
 In our real use cases, we can reduce the total time to calculate the total length inside a dir with 6k files from 4 minutes to 2 seconds.

 However, metadata can only be cached as a whole.
-If services could return more metadata in `stat` than in `list`, we wouldn't be able to mark the metadata as cachable.
+If services could return more metadata in `stat` than in `list`, we wouldn't be able to mark the metadata as cacheable.
 If services add more metadata, we could inadvertently introduce the performance degradation.

 RFC [Object Metadataer](./rfc_1391_object_metadataer) intends to add `ObjectMetadataer` to address this issue.
 But it sooner to be proved that a failure: it's hard to design a correct API.